 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-On this beautiful round trip you start from the valley station of the Rofanseilbahn.
+On this beautiful circular walk you start from the valley station of the Rofanseilbahn.
 You walk past the Naturhotel Alpenblick to the wooden bridge.
-After the bridge, turn left onto the forest trail (signpost) and after about 300 m, a narrower trail leads off to the right (signpost).
-On serpentines leads to Durraalm (not managed).
-Along the Durrawand over a rocky path, you reach the Dalfazalm.
-From the Dalfazalm you hike on the way to Erfurter Hütte to the lookout bank.
+After the bridge, branch off to the left-hand forest road (signpost) and after about 300 meters, a narrower trail leads off to the right (signpost).
+On serpentines you reach the Durraalm (not managed).
+Along the Durrawand over a stony path you reach the farmed Dalfazalm.
+From the Dalfazalm you hike on the way to Erfurter hut to the lookout bank.
 From here, turn off to the right (signpost).
-First over a mountain meadow and then through the forest to reach the Schiitzensteig to the ski slope.
-Follow this road until you reach the Buchauer Alm.
-From there you have the option of descending via the forest road or the narrow hiking trail to Maurach.
+First over a mountain meadow and then through the forest you reach the ski slope via the Schützensteig.
+This you follow to the managed Buchauer Alm.
+From there you have the choice of the forest road or the narrow trail to Maurach descend.

 For experienced hikers, this tour is easy to commit.
-From the tollbooth at the entrance to the Karwendel valleys you walk on the toll road in the direction of Pletzachalm to the foot of the Feilkopf, where a small parking lot is on the left.
-Here, the trail ascends first through Jungwald, then clear to the forest trail, where you turn right to the farmed Feilalm.
+From the tollbooth at the entrance to the Karwendel valleys you walk on the toll road in the direction of Pletzachalm to the foot of the Feilkopf, where there is a small parking lot on the left.
+Here, the trail ascends first through Jungwald, then clear to the forest trail, where you turn right to the managed Feilalm.
 Follow the path from the pasture to the summit.The way back does not necessarily have to be the same again.
 The forest road leads back into the valley, past the Pletzachalm (another stopover) and the scenic Seebergsteig back to Pertisau to the starting point.